10 Best High Quality Consumer Defensive Stocks for January 2026

 Risk Factors

-- Exposure to currency fluctuations across international markets
+- Potential currency fluctuations impacting international sales

 Stock #2: Philip Morris International Inc. (PM)